- Areas OSHA Covers

 Employees were essentially told to either accept the dangerous work environments or go find another job somewhere else.
 Unfortunately, many jobsites were equally dangerous, which put employees in a difficult position.

-In 1970, President Nixon officially signed the OSHA Act with the intent of helping to bring about safety improvements in workplaces across the country.
+In 1970, President Nixon officially signed the OSH Act with the intent of helping to bring about safety improvements in workplaces across the country.
 While OSHA has grown and changed significantly over the years, it has always been an effective agency for bringing about positive change for employees.

 Areas OSHA Covers

-The OSHA Act provided the agency with the ability to oversee most types of private sector employers and certain public sector employers.
+The OSH Act provided the agency with the ability to oversee most types of private sector employers and certain public sector employers.
 OSHA had authority in all fifty states plus several U.S. territories that fell under federal authority including the District of Columbia, the Virgin Islands, Guam, American Samoa, Northern Mariana Islands, Johnston Island, Wake Island, and the Outer Continental Shelf.

 OSHA Is Proven Effective